 As for journals and other such materials published in Vietnam, they will be bound and housed at the Asian Research Library together with journals collected by Motoo FURUTA that were also donated to the Asian Research Library.

 The Yumio SAKURAI Collection was systematized and organized by the Uehiro Project for the Asian Research Library (U-PARL) of the University of Tokyo Library System during the 2014-2015 school years and by the end of the 2015 school year was donated to the Asian Research Library.
 OPAC registration work started in the 2019 school year.
-Tetsuro FUJIKURA (U-PARL Collaborative Researcher/Associate Professor at Aichi Prefectural University) and Yuki SHIBUYA (U-PARL Project Research Fellow) were in charge of the selection and organization process, the assets registration work involved the participation of the Section of Books Acquisition, Information Processing and Management Division, the University of Tokyo Library System.
+Tetsuro FUJIKURA (U-PARL Collaborative Researcher/Associate Professor at Aichi Prefectural University), Yuki SHIBUYA (U-PARL Project Research Fellow) and Shota SATO (PhD student at the Graduate School of Arts and Sciences) were in charge of the selection and organization process, the assets registration work involved the participation of the Section of Books Acquisition, Information Processing and Management Division, the University of Tokyo Library System.

 Particularly in the 2014 school year, due to U-PARL’s facilities and equipment situation at the time of its start-up, most of the selection and organization work was conducted at Sakurai’s house.
 We would like to extend our deepest gratitude to Sakurai’s family, who kindly welcomed us into their house and let us carry out this work for more than a year and also implemented such measures as regularly airing the bookshelves to help keep the materials to be donated in good condition.